jando16407/C-Notes/C++Notes/C++Note.md

 #### try

 A *try* block identifies a block of code for which particular exceptions may be thrown.
-*try* block ends if an exception occurs
+*try* block ends if an exception occurs.
-It is followed by one or more *catch blocks*
+It is followed by one or more *catch blocks*.

 #### catch